sermon: Jesus Christ's Trial (Part One)

 We can see this in many of the churches in the world.
 They go off half-cocked, believing they are preaching the gospel to the world and doing God's work, but it is not according to God's will.
 All our actions must be according to God's will, and we have to think them through, which Peter did not do at that time.
 He is an admirable man, but he failed that time.

-Now this and other lessons aside, surly the greatest truth of this incident is that Jesus was here showing mercy even to His enemies, even at the time they came to thrust Him toward His execution.
+Now this and other lessons aside, surely the greatest truth of this incident is that Jesus was here showing mercy even to His enemies, even at the time they came to thrust Him toward His execution.
 In verse 11, Jesus speaks of the “cup the Father gives me,” and it is one of two cups spoken of often in scripture.
-One, is the cup of salvation, which is mentioned in Psalm 116:13, which says:
+One, is the cup of salvation, which is mentioned in Psalm 116.

 The other cup is the cup of God's wrath or tribulation which is referred to here in verse 11.
-Earlier Jesus had prayed that this cup might pass from him.
+Earlier Jesus had prayed that this cup might pass from Him.
 Two cups: the cup of salvation and the cup of God's wrath.
-Every person who has ever lived will drink for one of them, but those who drink from the cup of salvation by God's grace will drink of it only because Jesus drank the cup of God's wrath in their place.
-So we can be very thankful for that.
+Every person who has ever lived will drink from one of them, but those who drink from the cup of salvation by God's grace will drink of it only because Jesus drank the cup of God's wrath in their place.
+So we can be very thankful for that!

-Now let us continue in John 18:12-14.
+Now let us continue in verses 12-14 of John 18.
 This begins the part that talks about coming before the high priest.